malemaner/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-1.Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with `NA`s).
+1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with `NA`s).
 First, let's calculate the total number of missing values there are.
 This denotes the total number of observations that did not have any steps recorded (i.e. those rows which are `NA`)